Millie-10/Cyclistic-Bike-Share/README.md

 ### Introduction

-This is a case study project I am to perform data analysis for a fictional bike-share company based in Chicago in order to help them attract more riders.
+This is a case study project.
+I am to perform data analysis for a fictional bike-share company based in Chicago in order to help them attract more riders.

 ##### About the Company